markocvjetko/transformer/README.md

 For the purposes of this codebase, Optuna syncing via a journal.log file works well across different HPC (jean zay) nodes.

 Refactored lightning training config managment

+Todays commits should have been on main, not beam_search branch